mrburty/pdsnd_github/README.md

 ### Date created
-The bikeshare project was created on 8/20/2020 with the readme file created on 8/24/2020 for the Udacity Project 3, "Post your work on Github Project"
+The bikeshare project was created on 8/20/2020 with the readme file created on 8/24/2020 for the Udacity Project 3, "Post your work on Github Project".

 ### Project Title
 Bikeshare Ride Data Analysis Posted on GitHub